 - The voice message from the detective wasn't stored.
 The family believes this would have been key to proving the teacher's innocence.

-While the public doesn’t know every fact in this case – it never went to trial — it looks at this time like the teacher was a random target of a sex crimes sting.
+While the public doesn't know every fact in this case – it never went to trial — it looks at this time like the teacher was a random target of a sex crimes sting.
 He may not have exercised the best judgment; he paid dearly for that lapse.
-If you are facing sex crimes charges or solicitation or online solicitation of a minor, talk with a Texas criminal defense lawyer at The Maddox Law Firm.
-Call 972-373-3635 or contact us online.
+If you are facing sex crimes charges or solicitation or online solicitation of a minor, talk with a Texas criminal defense lawyer at Maddox Law.
+Call 972-546-2496 or contact us online.
 You will never find a lawyer who will fight harder for you.